Barbell Comparison Guide: How to Pick the Best Barbell

 Weight Rating: 1,500lbs

-If you’re looking for the king of power bars that you can use with all three lifts, go with the Double Black Diamond Power Bar.
-This is REP’s top-tier powerlifting barbell with very aggressive, mountain-style knurling for your deads, as well as center knurling to keep the bar locked onto your back during squats.
+If you’re looking for the king of power bars that you can use with all three lifts, go with the Double Black Diamond Power Bar or Black Diamond Power Bar.
+These are REP’s top-tier powerlifting barbells with very aggressive, mountain-style knurling for your deads, as well as center knurling to keep the bar locked onto your back during squats.

-Another cool thing about the Double Black Diamond is how you can customize it.
-It comes in six styles:
+Another cool thing about the Double Black Diamond and Black Diamond is how you can customize them.
+They come in six styles:

 • fully stainless steel;